Scope

 banner img 02

-Using IoT protocols, cloud based technologies, and fog computing the system is able to process large amount of information, improve machine learning models without jeopardizing patients privacy.
+Using IoT protocols, cloud-based technologies, and fog computing, the system is able to process large amounts of information and improve machine learning models without jeopardizing patients' privacy.

 banner img 03